As an Amazon Associate, I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-They’re so simple to reheat and it means you have ONE less decision to make tomorrow morning.
-You’re welcome world!
+They’re so simple to reheat, and it means we have ONE less decision to make tomorrow morning in the Cook household.
+That’s what we call a win-win.

-I will keep 2-3 scrambled egg “pucks” in glass storage in the fridge.
+I like to keep 2-3 scrambled egg “pucks” in glass storage in the fridge.
 I microwave thawed eggs for 30 seconds.

-• If possible, use parchment muffin liners.
+• I prefer to use parchment muffin liners when I freeze our scrambled eggs.
 They’re the same price as regular liners, they’re compostable, and the eggs will not stick to them.

-• You can store them for three to six months as long as you’re using an air-tight container.
-I prefer these reusable silicone bags because they are infinitely reusable, dishwasher safe, and keep the eggs protected from freezer burn.
+• You can store your scrambled eggs in the freezer for three to six months, as long as you’re using an air-tight container.
+I prefer these silicone bags because they are infinitely reusable, dishwasher safe, and keep the eggs protected from freezer burn.

 No ratings yet